microsoft/AgenticCookBook/03_agents_that_learn/README.md

 This example is based on the [comedian example](../01_agents_and_conversation/README.md)

-The code is in Python and it sets up a conversation between two agents: a comedian agent and a user proxy agent.
+The code in [main.py](main.py) sets up a conversation between two agents: a comedian agent and a user proxy agent.

 Let's break down the code step by step: